 At the 66 Diner, the blue plate specials range from spaghetti and meatballs on Monday to chicken pot pie on Tuesday, chicken and dumplings on Wednesday, a taco platter on Thursday, fried catfish on Friday, a hot turkey sandwich on Saturday and “mom’s choice” (whatever mom comes up with) on Sunday.
 For the most part, the blue plate specials are comfort food favorites prepared very well and served in generous portions.

 No ’50s-era diner would be complete without thick, rich milkshakes, floats and malts (egg creams are available, too).
 No one in Albuquerque does it any better.
 That’s the consensus of respondents to various annual polls of city diners who have voted the 66 Diner’s shakes “best in the city” consistently year after year.
 It’s unlikely, however, that you’d have been able to find a strawberry-lemonade or Mochaccino shake during the Route 66 era.
 The 66 Diner offers more than twenty different shake flavors.

 25 June 2011: Nothing goes better with a shake, float or malt than a burger.
 In New Mexico, naturally this means a green chile cheeseburger.
 The 66 Diner makes one of the very best (top ten) green chile cheeseburgers in town–even though it didn’t made the New Mexico Green Chile Cheeseburger Trail in either 2009 or 2011.
 When you request a burger a certain way, it’s delivered to your exacting specifications.
 Moreover you get a two-fisted burger in which the beef is prepared to your exacting specifications, the ingredients are unfailingly fresh and the chile (spelled correctly on the menu) actually bites back.
 It’s a very good chopped green chile with piquancy and flavor.
-Burgers are accompanied by your choice of sides–French fries, potato chips, coleslaw or potato salad.
+Burgers are accompanied by your choice of sides–French fries, potato chips, coleslaw, potato salad or mashed potatoes and gravy.